AsakiYuki/AsaJS/README.md

 [![asajs downloads](https://img.shields.io/npm/dm/asajs.svg?style=for-the-badge&labelColor=000000)](https://www.npmjs.com/package/asajs)
 </div>

-**AsaJS** is a NodeJS library designed to empower developers to create **JSON-UI** packages for Minecraft: Bedrock Edition using **JavaScript** or **TypeScript**.
+**AsaJS** is a NodeJS library designed to empower developers to create **Add-ons** for Minecraft: Bedrock Edition using **JavaScript** or **TypeScript**.

 Say goodbye to the tedious and repetitive nature of manual JSON editing.
-AsaJS streamlines your workflow by bringing the programmatic flexibility to Minecraft UI development.
+AsaJS streamlines your workflow by bringing the programmatic flexibility to Minecraft Add-ons development.

 ## 🛠 Installation